magento/merchdocs/src/payment-services/onboard-payments.md

 A PayPal sandbox account allows you to use Payment Services in test mode.
 You must use a PayPal Developer Portal-generated Business sandbox test account, email, and password for sandbox onboarding.
 Do not create a new account during the sandbox onboarding process.

-If you created an account during the sandbox PayPal onboarding process, you will be not able to verify your email.
-In that case, you can reset your sandbox onboarding.
+If you created an account during the sandbox PayPal onboarding process, you must reset your sandbox onboarding because you will not be able to verify your email.

-In order to reset your sandbox account:
+To reset your sandbox account:

-1. click <span class="btn">Reset sandbox</span>.
+1. Click <span class="btn">Reset sandbox</span>.
 See the [PayPal create a business sandbox account](https://developer.paypal.com/docs/api-basics/sandbox/accounts/#create-a-business-sandbox-account) documentation for more information.
 1. Click <span class="btn">Sandbox onboarding</span>.
-1. Follow next steps to complete sandbox onboarding.
+1. Follow the steps to complete sandbox onboarding.

 To complete sandbox onboarding: